diverse-project/melange/newlanguage.md

     org.sample.simplefsm should be already there thanks to the wizard.
  6. In the .melange file, copy-paste the `language SimpleFSM{...}` for other languages (and adapt them).

-You should have these declarations:
+You should have these declarations in the .melange file:

 ~~~
 language SimpleFSM {